Mary Elizabeth Rollins Lightner: Saving papers

 Mary also witnessed the destruction of the printing press in Independence on July 20, 1833.
 She watched as a mob tore down the building housing it and threw pages of the Book of Commandments into the streets.
-She and her sister grabbed armfuls of the paper, despite the mob pursuing them.
+She and her sister Caroline grabbed armfuls of the paper, despite the mob pursuing them.
 They hid in a cornfield until the mob passed.
-They turned over the papers to Sabrina Phelps, the wife of W. W. Phelps.
+They turned over the papers to Sally Phelps, the wife of W. W. Phelps.
 Later, some of the pages were bound and given to Mary.
 They were later published as part of the Doctrine and Covenants.

 Members of the church were forced to flee Independence to adjacent Clay County, Missouri, where Mary became a teacher.
 She taught for two years.
 Her mother remarried, and Mary lived with her uncle Gilbert until he died in 1834.
 During this time, she also witnessed the expedition of Zion's Camp, and was reunited with Joseph Smith again.
 Smith later commented to Mary that in 1834 he received a revelation to marry her as a plural wife.
 But because of physical separation and distance, he did not pursue the marriage.